mingzun09/Chunqiu-Detector-Problem-solution/README.md

 # Chunqiu Detector-Problem solution
-You can select your language below to view this document.
+> You can select your language below to view this document.

+> The document will be modified (added/deleted/renamed) as the detector is updated

 ## language
 Select one of the following languages to view the solution file.